hjhart/hjhart.blog/_posts/2014-06-24-compiling-php-on-smartos.markdown

 ---
 layout: post
 title: "Compiling PHP on SmartOS"
-summary: "Compiling PHP on SmartOS is a pain in the neck.
+excerpt: "Compiling PHP on SmartOS is a pain in the neck.
 Here's how I did it."
 comments: true
 ---